Debra Wood, RN

 During a heart attack, damage to the heart muscle can increase the risk of abnormal heart rhythms.
 Unstable heart rhythms can prevent the heart from effectively pumping blood, and if serious, lead to sudden death.
 Antiarrhythmic drugs help the heart beat more normally, usually by suppressing abnormal beats or by regularizing the heart rate.

 arrhythmias.
 The main issue with these drugs is that unless the underlying rhythm problem can be corrected, they must be taken indefinitely.
-Also, one of the more unpredictable side effects of some of these medicines is the risk of making the arrhythmia worse.
+One of the more unpredictable side effects of some of these medications is the risk of making the arrhythmia worse.
 Talk to your doctor about the specific side effects or warning signs to watch for based on the drug you are taking.

 Sodium channel blockers are a type of antiarrhythmic drugs.
-Examples of these medicines include:
+Examples of these medications include:

 They can also be used for their antiarrhythmic effects.

 Action potential-prolonging agents are another type of antiarrhythmic drugs.
-Examples of these medicines include:
+Examples of these medications include:

 ACE inhibitors lower blood pressure and help lower mortality in people who sustain significant damage to the heart muscle.